Skip to main content

 }

-Apply this component in the cell property of an inline editor config:
+Apply this component in "cell" property of an inline editor config:

 import { Gantt } from "@svar-ui/react-gantt";